|

 musicians, vocalists and songwriters, professional audio production can

-competitive marketplace.
+perceived.
 Although a high-limit credit card can purchase

 basic recording equipment, experience won’t be part of the package.
 In the